Swallowing Exercises: Lip Closure

 An SLP may be more likely to prescribe lip closure exercises if he or she thinks you are having trouble with your first phase of swallowing.
 For example, this might happen from a mouth lesion or after a stroke.

-Lip closure exercises are very safe.
+Lip closure exercises are safe.
 If you have any discomfort during the exercises, you can stop doing them.
-Let your doctor or therapist know right away.
+Let your healthcare provider and/or therapist know right away.
 Don’t practice these exercises unless someone from your medical team prescribes them to you.

-How do I get ready for lip-closure exercises?
+How do I get ready for lip-closure/lip-seal exercises?

-Before you start your lip-closure exercises, you may need to change your body position.
-Your SLP will give you instructions on how to do this, if needed.
+Before you start lip-closure exercises, you and your SLP will determine the body position for each exercise.
+Your SLP will also give you instructions on how to do this, if needed.
 For example, it may be better to do these exercises while out of bed.

-It is also helpful to remove distractions from your environment.
+It's also helpful to remove distractions from your environment.
 Turn off the television, and do them at a time when you won’t have visitors.
 This will let you focus on your exercises and get the most benefit from them.
-You can do these exercises at any time that is convenient for you.
+You and your SLP can determine when is the best time to do these exercises. .
 Your SLP will let you know if there is anything else you need to do before getting started.

 The exercises will depend on the exact nature of your swallowing problem.
 For example, you may have a problem with the first phase of swallowing, before the food material leaves your mouth.
 If so, you may benefit from working the muscles in this region.
 This includes your cheeks, tongue, and lips.
 In this case, lip closure exercises may help you keep your food inside your mouth, manipulate your food, and move the material into your pharynx.
 If you have a problem with later stages of swallowing, your SLP might give you different swallowing exercises.